Pshy0/pshy_merge/README.md

 - [-] Handle custom map features.
 - [ ] Enable custom maps features in most scripts.
 - [ ] Fix wrong bonuses sometime being added to maps (when calling next map too fast).
+- [ ] Add a way to bind the mouse when a key is pressed (command executer on combo).
 The module will probably be released on the forum at this point.

 For v0.5: